Building Agentic Systems: From Simple Loops to Production

 summary = summarize(results) # can't retry just this

-return summary# Good: atomic, composable, independently retryable
+# Good: atomic, composable, independently retryable

 def search(query: str) -> list[Document]: